radsystems-app/Radsystems-Studio-Docs/project-creation.md

 - 6 - Or you can create a new.
 ![project-creation-2-d.jpg](/pages/project-creation/project-creation-2-d.jpg)

-- 7 - Finnaly Click on "Create Project"
+- 7 - Finally Click on "Create Project"

 If everything went well, you may see a screen like the following: